-- Deepening effective math instruction by strengthening teacher math knowledge and pedagogy through our Deeper Learning Cohort.
-Currently, teachers in grade-level teams in grades 3-5 from seven schools participate.
-Our Deeper Learning Cohort is an outgrowth of our collaborative partnership with Boston Public Schools’ Excellence for All initiative, which aims to expand access to rigorous curriculum and enrichment experiences for all students, especially Black and Latinx students;
+- Deepening effective math teaching and learning through a school-wide focus that includes teacher pedagogy, school leader instructional support, and tailored school-specific supports in our Deeper Learning Cohort.
+Currently, teachers in grade-level teams in grades 3-5 from 6 schools form the cohort.
+Our Deeper Learning Cohort is an outgrowth of our collaborative partnership with Boston Public Schools’ Excellence for All initiative, which aims to expand access to rigorous curriculum and enrichment experiences for all students, especially Black and Latinx students.

-- Building a citywide community of math advocates, by engaging 17 Boston math teachers as Zeroing in on Math Fellows, who work together to identify problems in math achievement and develop teacher-led solutions with potential for scale, as well as our Math Advisory Board, who provide cross-sector vision and guidance to inform the work of Zeroing in on Math.
+- Building a citywide community of math advocates by engaging an annual cohort of Boston math teachers from district and charter schools as Zeroing in on Math Fellows, who work together to identify areas of need in math education and develop teacher-led solutions with potential for scale.
+Currently, we have over 75 Math Fellows alumni in schools across the city.
+We also convene a Math Advisory Board, which provides cross-sector vision and guidance to inform the work of Zeroing in on Math.